 Ethylene Oxide Facts

 What is ethylene oxide?
-Ethylene oxide is a colorless and odorless toxic gas used to sterilize medical products, fumigate spices, and manufacture other industrial chemicals.
+Ethylene oxide is a toxic gas that is colorless and odorless at lower concentrations.
+It’s used to sterilize medical products, fumigate spices, and manufacture other industrial chemicals.
 According to the Food and Drug Administration, approximately half of all sterile medical devices in the U.S. are disinfected with ethylene oxide.

 What are the sources of ethylene oxide exposure?
 Industrial sources of ethylene oxide emissions fall into three main categories: chemical manufacturing, medical sterilization, and food fumigation.